psychoinformatics-de/psychoinformatics-www/content/pages/teaching.rst

   <http://f1000research.com/articles/4-174>`_. *F1000Research*, 4:174.

 Theses
 ======

-Students are welcome to inquire about thesis topics at any point, and as early as possible.
-Potential thesis topics range from literature work to more ambitious projects with dedicated acquisition of empirical data, or method developments.
+Students are welcome to inquire about thesis topics at any point — and as early as possible.
+Potential thesis topics range from literature work to more ambitious projects with dedicated acquisition of empirical data or method developments.
 Actual projects are typically tailored to the individual interests and capabilities of the respective student.
 Topics can be inspired by, or related to `the lab's research activities </research.html>`_, but this is not